TensorFlow Lite on Microcontrollers

 Step 3: Deploying the Model to Microcontroller

-Once the model is ready, it needs to be integrated into your microcontroller's code.
+After preparing the model, integrate it into your microcontroller’s code.

 // Load the TensorFlow Lite model